 “The day was beautiful, and the number of trees which were in full flower perfumed the air; yet even this could hardly dissipate the effect of the gloomy dampness of the forest.
 Moreover, the many dead trunks that stand like skeletons, never fail to give to these primeval woods a character of solemnity, absent in those of countries long civilized.” – Charles Darwin

 If this sounds ideal, then Tantauco Park, in the farthest and wildest part of Chiloé, awaits.
-Rain-soaked, rainbow-strewn, and matted with untamed virgin forest, it is Patagonia’s most rewarding far-flung destinations for hiking, camping, and wildlife-watching.
+Rain-soaked, rainbow-strewn, and matted with untamed virgin forest, it is Patagonia’s most rewarding far-flung destination for hiking, camping, and wildlife-watching.
 Its biodiversity is bewildering from the world’s largest mammal to its smallest marsupial.
 On the Pacific side, Chiloé National Park’s stretch of hidden coastline is also one of the most beautiful in Chile.
 Vast and desolate, it teems with marine, terrestrial, and avian wildlife.
 Here at low tide, you can also catch the locals digging for shellfish out of the sand.

 “We saw … a pair of the beautiful black-necked swans and several small sea-otters. … In returning, we were again amused by the impetuous manner in which the heap of seals, old and young, tumbled into the water as the boat passed.
 They did not remain long under water, but rising, followed us without-stretched necks, expressing great wonder and curiosity.” – Charles Darwin